BrianBasha/github-api/README.md

 This api has two GET endpoint: http://localhost:3000/github/repositories and http://localhost:3000/github/repositories-http which fetch all your repositories from the github api and filters them by checking if the repository name contains the keyword specified in the request(case insensitive).

-The first endpoing (http://localhost:3000/github/repositories) utilizes Octokit which is the official sdk for the github api, and requires two parameters in the request body in the following format:
+The first endpoint (http://localhost:3000/github/repositories) utilizes Octokit which is the official sdk for the github api, and requires two parameters in the request body in the following format:

 ```
 {